izabela-guimaraes/yoga-interface/README.md

 -css

-## 🤝 Colaboradores
+## 🤝 Contributors

-Agradecemos às seguintes pessoas que contribuíram para este projeto:
+We thank the following people who contributed to this project:

 <table>
   <tr>